oilybikechain/LEETCODE-NOTION-SAVER/docs/README.md

     - **Solved?**: Check if you completed the problem.
     - **Worth Reviewing?**: Check if you want to revisit the problem.
 4. Click **Save to Notion** to log the problem in your Notion database.
+5. Wait a while until successfully saved to notion appears
+6. Sometimes you may need to refresh the page

 ---